adriangb/di/docs/binds.md

 ```

 In this example we bind a concrete `Postgres` instance to `DBProtocol`, and we can see that `di` autowires `Postgres` as well!

+Binds can be used as a direct function call, in which case they are permanent, or as a context manager.